hkelf/enalean-mvw-blogpost/blogpost.md

 - a bigger community
 - more experts to hire

-Whatsmore, angular is more structured (and our js is somewhat less), so by applying good practices, we know we will be doing it the right way.
+Whatsmore, Angular is more structured (and our javascript is somewhat less), so by applying good practices, we know we will be doing it the right way.

 ![knockedout](knockoutvsangular.gif)